Find out what some of our graduates are doing today in pursuing their successful careers.

 While soldering may seem similar to welding, it serves a different purpose.
 Typically, a solder is soft and comes in tubes and reels.
 It’s often used in electronic devices, as it allows the parts to connect electronically.
 In general, a soldered bond isn’t as strong as one that has been brazed or welded—however, it allows for pieces to conduct electricity.

-Soldering is classified by the American Welding Society (AWS) as liquid-solid phase bonding processes.
+Soldering is classified by the AWS as a liquid-solid phase bonding process.
 Liquid means that the filler metal is melted, and solid means that the base material or materials are not melted.

-Brazing is also classified by the AWS as liquid-solid phase bonding processes.
+Brazing is also classified by the AWS as a liquid-solid phase bonding process.
 Liquid means that the filler metal is melted, and solid means that the base material or materials are not melted.

 Unlike welding, brazing does not involve melting the work pieces.
 The main difference between brazing and arc welding is the heat source.
-Brazing is applied via torch, furnace, induction, dipped, or resistance as heat sources occurring at a temperature above 840°F (450°C) whereas arc welding uses electricity as a heat source reaching temperatures of roughly 10,000 degrees Fahrenheit.
+Brazing is applied via torch, furnace, induction, dipped or resistance as heat sources occur at a temperature above 840°F (450°C), whereas arc welding uses electricity as a heat source reaching temperatures of roughly 10,000 degrees Fahrenheit.

 The only difference between soldering and brazing is the temperature at which each process takes place.
 Soldering takes place at a temperature below 840°F (450°C), and brazing occurs at a temperature above 840°F (450°C).